01 of 20

 Belgian Food in Antwerp: Some of the Best Snacks on Earth

 Antwerp Cuisine Thinks Global But Cooks Local

 Antwerp's delicious cuisine evolved on its own path.
 As a port city, Antwerp absorbed influences and seasonings from far and wide.
-The basis of the cuisine is Flanders' hearty fresh food -- meat and produce -- with unique flavors thanks to Antwerpers' way with spices.
+The basis of the cuisine is Flanders' hearty meat and fresh produce, with unique flavors thanks to Antwerpers' way with spices.

 Eat These in Antwerp

 But if you want to eat like an Antwerper, consider these local specialties: mussels and fries (mosselen-friet); waterzooi (a saucy chicken or fish casserole); carbonnade Flamande (beef stew made with beer instead of red wine).
 Belgian waffles are a sweet treat you cannot deny yourself.
 Choose a topping, or several.
 Loco for cocoa?
 Antwerp's divine...
 Belgian chocolate awaits.Continue to 10 of 20 below.

 In a World of Standout Chocolate Countries, Belgium Could Be the Best

 Belgium is not the only great producer of chocolate.
 What chocoholic would turn down Swiss, French, or Dutch chocolate?
 But if you're a certified chocoholic, you may fall hard for Belgian chocolate.
 It's creamier and silkier, with an intriguing variety of flavors (fruit, nut, spice, liqueur) worked into a velvety-smooth ganache texture.

 In Antwerp, chocolate is a passion.
 The local chocolate is made by hand and gorgeously packaged with ribbons.
 Dainty shops here resemble lingerie boutiques.
 After all, fine chocolate is a sensuous pleasure.